 After having shortened their tails, cats and dogs are called bobtail cats or bobtail dogs.

-So, when a tractor-trailer is shortened by dropping off the trailer, it becomes a bobtail vehicle.
+So, when a tractor-trailer is shortened by dropping off the trailer, it becomes a bobtail vehicle or a semi-truck.

 Bobtail truck dimensions